peers/peerjs/docs/api.md

 The given id of this peer.

-If no id was specified in the constructor, this value will be `undefined` util the `open` event fires.
+If no id was specified in the constructor, this value will be `undefined` util the `id` event fires.

 ### peer.connections